Prefer a video of this content? Everything you need to know about the mechanics of Profile creation is in this 40 minutes video...

 Edit Profile: Document

-The Document section provides a number of document-related settings:
+The Document section provides a number of document-related Checks:

 - The first item affects PDF functions depending on the PDF version: “The PDF document uses features that require at least Acrobat 4.0 (PDF 1.3) and others.”
 Using the pull-down menu here (as with the other entries) you can specify how to report anomalies - as an error, as a warning, or as info.
 By default, this setting is inactive.